trentlarson/endorser-ch/sql/README.md

     -- the intent of the provider(s) of this claim. lastClaimId TEXT, -- the previous JWT ID for this entity, which the user is conceptually overwriting (see also handleId)

-    nonceHashB64 CHARACTER(44), -- hash of canonicalized claim where every DID is replaced by DID + hashNonce, to allow selective disclosure but to avoid correlation
+    nonceHash CHARACTER(44), -- hash of canonicalized claim where every DID is replaced by DID + hashNonce, to allow selective disclosure but to avoid correlation nonceHashAllChain CHARACTER(44), -- merkle tree of nonceHash values for every claim nonceHashIssuerChain CHARACTER(44) -- merkle tree of nonceHash values issued by this issuer (which they can take over) );
-);
 CREATE INDEX jwt_entityId ON jwt(handleId);
 CREATE INDEX jwt_claimHash on jwt (claimCanonHashBase64);